coap-security/liboscore/README.md

 Please note that the examples currently use what is described as "intermediate integration" (see [integration levels]) in their code.
-For high-level applications, it is recommended to use full integration, but that level is not even provided for the RIOT plattform yet.
+For high-level applications, it is recommended to use full integration, but that level is not even provided for the RIOT platform yet.

 [integration levels]: https://oscore.gitlab.io/liboscore/integration_levels.html